Mathnerd314/stroscot/docs/Delimited-Continuations.rst

    continuation, analogous to how call/cc captures an undelimited continuation. k can then be applied like any other function.

-This is based on "A Framework for Monadic Delimited Continuations" except that there is no **pushSubCont** because applying a continuation is automatic.
+This is based on :cite:`dyvbigMonadicFrameworkDelimited2007` except that there is no **pushSubCont** because applying a continuation is automatic.

-An example is the following:
+An example from the paper is the following:

 ::